Rio Grande Watermaster Program

 About the Rio Grande Watermaster Program

-In the Rio Grande basin, above Amistad, water rights are managed as a “first in time, first in right” stream as they are in other parts of Texas.
-Water rights in the Middle and Lower Rio Grande are served by the Falcon-Amistad system.
-Water below Amistad is allocated on an account basis, much like having a bank account with a constantly changing balance.
-Priority is given to all municipal accounts so, at the beginning of each year, each municipal account’s storage balance is set to the authorized water-right amount.
-The municipal priority is guaranteed by the monthly reestablishment of a municipal reserve in the system of 225,000 acre-feet.
-That is equivalent to one year’s average diversions for all municipal demands below Amistad for Texas users.
+In the Rio Grande basin above Lake Amistad (the Upper Rio Grande), water rights are managed using a “first in time, first in right” priority system, as they are in other parts of Texas.
+Water rights in the Middle and Lower Rio Grande are served by the Falcon-Amistad reservoir system.
+Water below Lake Amistad is allocated on an account basis, much like having a bank account with a constantly changing balance.
+Priority is given to all municipal accounts, which means that at the beginning of each year the storage balance for each municipal account resets to its full authorized water-right amount.
+The municipal priority is guaranteed by the monthly reestablishment of a municipal reserve in the system of 225,000 acre-feet, which is equivalent to one year of average diversions for all municipal demands below Amistad for Texas users.

-Irrigation accounts, on the other hand, are not reset each year and must rely on balances carried forward.
-Each month, a determination is made as to how much unallocated water assigned to the United States is within the Falcon-Amistad system.
-If surplus water is identified, it is allocated to irrigation accounts on a monthly basis.
+Irrigation accounts, on the other hand, must rely on balances that are carried forward, as irrigation accounts are not reset at the beginning of the year.
+Each month the watermaster determines how much unallocated water assigned to the United States is contained in the Falcon-Amistad system.
+If surplus water is identified in a given month, it is allocated to the irrigation accounts.
 When water is used, it is subtracted from the respective account by type of use from the account’s usable balance.
-This system of accounting for water usage was put in place after an international treaty with Mexico was established and in accordance with a district court ruling of 1969.
+This system of accounting for water usage was put in place after an international treaty with Mexico was established, and in accordance with a 1969 District Court ruling.

 Jurisdiction